MicrosoftDocs/power-automate-docs/flow-docs/index.md

                                         </div>
                                         <div class="cardText">
                                             <h3>Collaborate on a team flow</h3>
-                                            <p>Microsoft Flow makes it easy automate repetitive tasks.
+                                            <p>Power Automate makes it easy automate repetitive tasks.
 You can add users or groups as owners, and then collaborate with them to design and manage flows.</p>
                                         </div>
                                     </div>
                                 </div>